rgj40q/laughing-succotash/doc.md

 * *le patri er matri* 'the father and mother'
 * *un homine er patri or un matri er le platte* 'a man, and father, or a mother, and the dish'

-Similarly, SUBARGUMENTS are separated by subargument conjunction *eri*, *ori*.
+Similarly, ARGUMENTS II are separated by argument II conjunctions *eri*, *ori*.
 * *patri*
 * *un patrir*
 * *le patrinda*